-The Kobe Steel Group discovered that misconduct had taken place.
+In the previous consolidated fiscal year, the Kobe Steel Group discovered that misconduct had taken place.
 Through data falsification and/or fabrication of inspection results, products that did not meet, among others, public standards or customer specifications (the "Affected Products") were shipped or provided to customers as if they had met these requirements (the "Misconduct").

-The Kobe Steel Group, with the cooperation of its customers to which the Affected Products were shipped, is proceeding to carry out technical verifications on the impact (including safety) of its Affected Products on customers' products.
-Safety confirmation has been completed for most of the customers.
-Although the verification of the safety has not yet been completed for some customers, the Kobe Steel Group at this time has not confirmed cases that would require the immediate suspension of use or immediate recall of the products.
+The Kobe Steel Group, with the cooperation of its customers to which the Affected Products were shipped, proceeded to carry out technical verifications on the impact of the quality (including safety) of its Affected Products on customers' products.
+As a result, the Kobe Steel Group confirmed that of the 688 companies to which the Affected Products were delivered, no safety problems were found or no immediate problems with safety were found.
+With regard to the Affected Products that are viewed to have no immediate problems with safety, Kobe Steel will, as necessary, conduct additional verification while cooperating with its customers.

-The Kobe Steel Group, in addition to undergoing an investigation by the investigation authorities in Japan on the Misconduct, has been under investigation by the U.S. Department of Justice since October 2017 for allegedly selling the Affected Products to customers in the United States.
+Furthermore, Kobe Steel was indicted in July 2018 on charges of allegedly violating the Unfair Competition Prevention Act.
+The Kobe Steel Group has also been under investigation by the U.S. Department of Justice since October 2017 for allegedly selling the Affected Products to customers in the United States.

-In addition, three civil complaints have been brought against the Kobe Steel Group and other similar lawsuits may be filed in the future.
-The three civil complaints are as follows:

-1. Class actions in Canada seeking compensation for economic loss caused by the automotive metal products manufactured by the Kobe Steel Group and the use of these products in the manufacture of automobiles.
+Furthermore, three types of civil complaints have been brought against the Kobe Steel Group and other similar lawsuits may be filed in the future.
+The three civil complaints are as follows: 1.
+Class actions in Canada seeking compensation for economic loss caused by the automotive metal products manufactured by the Kobe Steel Group and the use of these products in the manufacture of automobiles.

-2. A securities class action in the United States based on violations of the U.S. Securities Exchange Act (misrepresentation of the compliance system, etc.) concerning Kobe Steel's American Depository Receipts (ADR)
+2. A securities class action in the United States based on violations of the U.S. Securities Exchange Act (misrepresentation of the compliance system, etc.) concerning Kobe Steel's American Depository Receipts (ADR).